 Mother's Day Brunch Gone Healthy - Chocolate Chip Banana Pancakes

-We decided this week to do breakfast for dinner with a tribute to the Mom’s in our lives.
-What mother doesn’t appreciate her children cooking her a hot, tasty and delicious breakfast on a Sunday morning?
+We decided this week to do breakfast for dinner with a tribute to the Mom's in our lives.
+What mother doesn't appreciate her children cooking her a hot, tasty and delicious breakfast on a Sunday morning?
 This week, with my own Mom in mind, I wanted to make pancakes.
 My mom absolutely loves blueberries and raspberries.
-Since blueberries aren’t in season just yet, I used a generous helping of fresh raspberries and sliced strawberries to top these fluffy pancakes.
-If you are able to this Mother’s day, grab your spatula and hop in that kitchen and show your Mom just how much you love her by whipping her up something yummy and healthy!
+Since blueberries aren't in season just yet, I used a generous helping of fresh raspberries and sliced strawberries to top these fluffy pancakes.
+If you are able to this Mother's day, grab your spatula and hop in to the kitchen and show your Mom just how much you love her by whipping her up something yummy and healthy!
 (Disclaimer-Mom, I promise to make these for you when I am home sometime soon.
-I love you and hope you have a very Happy Mother’s Day!)
+I love you and hope you have a very Happy Mother's Day!)

 1 cup whole wheat flour (you can use unbleached white flour as well)

 1 large banana, ripe, mashed well